-The Sunbeam 5891 2-Pound Programmable Breadmaker earns an average rating of 4.2 out of 5 stars following more than 1,265 user reviews.
+The Sunbeam 5891 2-Pound Programmable Breadmaker earns an overall rating of 4.3 out of 5 stars after more than 1,490 user reviews.
 Most say it's a great machine at a great price, and that they're thrilled at the quick return on their investment.
-They say it's super easy to use and cleanup is minimal.
-It gets a few durability complaints, but they're few and far between, and most come after the bread machine has been used for quite a while.
+It's also reported as easy to use and clean.
+The one consistent complaint we saw is that this bread maker is very loud.

 Review: Sunbeam 5891 2-Pound Programmable Breadmaker, White, Contributors to Amazon.com, As of November 2015